Mohammad-Shoab/My-Hacking-Checklist/checklist.md

 ### d.
 XSS through host header injection
 ### e.
 XSS through file uploading.
 ### f.
-XSS through RFI (Whenever websites take URL as an input filed you can try to inject
-payload through a file)
+XSS through RFI (Whenever websites take URL as an input filed you can try to inject payload through a file)
-building
 ### g.
 Try to change self XSS to reflected.